1smetcan/laptop_price_prediction/README.md

 # laptop_price_prediction
-Laptop price prediction using various regression models.
+In this project, I aim to predict laptop prices using Linear Regression by analyzing various features.